natemaia/dk/README.md

 #### dkcmd
 Most of your interaction with the window manager will be using `dkcmd`
-to write our command into the socket where it is then read and parsed
+which writes one or more commands into the socket where it is then read
-by the window manager *(see commands below)*.
+and parsed by the window manager *(see Commands section below)*.

 #### Syntax Outline